Purchases made through my links help support this website, at no additional cost to you. Details.

 Among my favorites are soft drink bottlecaps.
 Place one with the open side up, and drape the wet gauze over it.
 Press it around the shape, inside the cap, and leave enough gauze around the bottlecap to hold it in place on the shrine.

-After it dries and you’ve painted the shrine, a flat-bottomed glass beads/stones fits perfectly, one in each bottlecap.
-(My current package of those beads is labelled, “Glass Decorative Gems.”
-They’re inexpensive and available at arts & crafts stores as well as budget import shops.)
+After it dries and you’ve painted the shrine, flat-bottomed glass beads and stones fit perfectly, one in each bottlecap.
+(My current package of those beads is labelled “Glass Decorative Gems.”
+They’re inexpensive and available at arts and crafts stores, budget import shops, and—of course—at Amazon.com.)

 Here’s how it looks when finished: